Understanding the Customer Purchase Journey & Creating a Sales Funnel

 It helps you create content tailored to your target audience and develop an effective sales funnel to help generate conversions.

-Following the steps outlined above, you should be fine creating an optimized sales funnel to help take your business to the next level.
+Following the steps outlined above, you should be able to create an optimized sales funnel to help take your business to the next level.

 Erik Emanuelli has been a passionate blogger in the online marketing game since 2010.
-Visit his website to learn more about SEO to get more leads for your business.
+Visit his website to learn more about SEO and get more leads for your business.